understanding-the-connected-home/book/present.md

 * Today we see the rise of the plurals: multiple users and multiple machines.
 * These form complex systems, interactions and data sets.
-* The promise of IoT will be more augmentation than automation.
+* The promise of IoT will be leveraging these complex systems; the potential is more in augmentation than automation.
-* Yet most of what we're seeing in IoT showcases is more "Internet of Shit".
-Why?
+* Yet most of what we're seeing in IoT showcases is more "Internet of Shit" -- automation that seems to serve the privileged
+* People's first IoT device in fact will probably not be smart lightbulbs or fridges, but their smartphone.
 * There aren't many connected homes now.
-That is changing.
-* People's first IoT device is probably their smartphone.
+But we're all carrying computational devices with us.

 ----